 - understand the influence and impact that the English language has had on other languages or dialects and how English has been influenced in return (ACELA1540)

-- Understand and apply knowledge of language forms and features
+- Understand and apply knowledge of language forms

 - combine visual and digital elements to create layers of meaning for serious, playful and humorous purposes